pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 ![course map](../media/rfc-talent-plan-courses.png)

 The picture above shows the latest framework of Talent Plan Courses.
-In addition to TiDB related learning materials, lots of other sections also will be provided.
+In addition to TiDB related learning materials, lots of other sections are provided as well.
 Following are the details:

 - Open Source Cooperation